leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab7-enable-automatic-backups-for-a-database/lab7-enable-automatic-backups-for-a-database.md

 ## Introduction

-This lab walks you through the steps on how to Enable Automatic Backups for a Database.
+This lab walks you through how to Enable Automatic Backups for a Database.

 Estimated Time: 5 minutes